chen-gz/stm32u5lib/readme.md

 There are some function can not write as stateless design.
 In that case, we will have document and put warning in the function description.

+I am plan to redesign and updateh library with self-loop test for the future.
+Currently the USB function does not work well.
+I will make it work when I have time.

 ### Known Issues